olimorris/persisted.nvim/README.md

 ```

 > **Note**: If git branching is enabled on a non git enabled repo, then `main` will be used as the default branch

+If you switch branches in a repository, the plugin will try to load a session which corresponds to that branch.
+If it can't find one, then it will load the session from the `main` branch.

 ### Autosaving